How to Secure Your Smart Home: A Step-by-Step Guide

 7. Install comprehensive security software.

-You do not need to go it alone — employ the help of a security solution like McAfee Secure Home Platform, which provides smart security for your home network.
+You do not need to go it alone — employ the help of a security solution that provides smart security for your home network.
 By automatically protecting your connected devices through the router, you can feel confident that you have a solid line of defense against online threats.

 McAfee Total Protection also includes a robust password management system that creates and saves strong passwords across all your accounts in one centralized location.
 It also includes home network security to protect your firewall and block hackers from accessing your home network.
 McAfee Total Protection includes a home network map that allows you to easily identify trusted devices on your network and flag potential intruders.